Top Five Must-See Idaho Migrations

-It's spring, and that means the animals of the world are in motion again — flying, swimming, running and crawling to their summer homes and breeding grounds.
-The Nature Conservancy is celebrating this annual pageant of nature with a listing of the “Top Five Must-See Migrations” in Idaho.
+Animals of the world are in motion again — flying, swimming, running and crawling to their seasonal homes and breeding grounds.
+The Nature Conservancy is celebrating these annual pageants of nature with a listing of the “Top Five Must-See Migrations” in Idaho.

 The Top Five Must-See Migrations for Idaho

 The Pahsimeroi and Lemhi rivers are waters that salmon, quite literally, will die for.
 Each year, these rivers and their tributaries mark the end of a 900-mile journey from the Pacific Ocean for the salmon.
 When they get to the small streams of central Idaho, they spawn and then die.
 After hatching and growing, young salmon—called smolts—will begin their own migration to the sea.
 Many salmon, unfortunately, return the full 900 miles only to be stopped short of their final spawning area by insufficient water or irrigation diversions.
 The Nature Conservancy works with landowners and partners to remove those barriers.

 While salmon can be difficult to see in large rivers, you can carefully watch them as they move up small streams, such as at the Idaho Department of Fish and Game’s Wildlife Management Area along the Pahsimeroi in May, Idaho.
 A spectacular place to see the salmon is at Dagger Falls, on the Middle Fork of the Salmon River.
 Around July 4th, the salmon can be seen leaping up the falls—a dramatic sight.